Crime and anti-social behaviour

 - Hertfordshire Probation Trust

 The Community Safety Partnership Strategy Toggle accordion

-- To establish an effective response to violent crime including knife crime, gangs, drug dealing, robbery and criminal exploitation engaging with cross border partners.
+- To deliver an effective response to violent crime including knife crime, gangs, drug dealing, robbery and criminal exploitation engaging with cross border parties.

-- To assist landowners, businesses and the community by tackling rural and heritage crime such as flytipping, anti-social behaviour, road safety concerns and specific wildlife crime.
+- To assist landowners, businesses and the community by tackling rural and heritage issues such as fly tipping, anti social behaviour, road safety concerns and specific wildlife crime.